-(3) description of how much U.S. capabilities to respond to or prevent such threats to the U.S. private sector are degraded by delays in notification of the threats,
+(3) description of how much U.S. capabilities to respond to

-(4) assessment of additional technologies or capabilities that would enhance the U.S. ability to prevent and respond to such threats, and

-(5) assessment of private-sector technologies or practices that could be rapidly fielded to assist the IC in preventing and responding to such threats.

-(c) Form of Report

-Requires that the report be unclassified, but may include a classified annex.

-(d) Public Availability of Report

-Requires that the unclassified portion of the report be publicly available.

-(e) Intelligence Community Defined

-Defines intelligence community as in 50 USC 3003.
+NCPAA-Title II PCNA-Title I or prevent such threats to the U.S. private sector are degraded by delays in notification of the threats, (4) assessment of additional technologies or capabilities that would enhance the U.S. ability to prevent and respond to such threats, and (5) assessment of private-sector technologies or practices that could be rapidly fielded to assist the IC in preventing and responding to such threats. (c) Form of Report Requires that the report be unclassified, but may include a classified annex. (d) Public Availability of Report Requires that the unclassified portion of the report be publicly available. (e) Intelligence Community Defined Defines intelligence community as in 50 U.S.C.
+3003.
 Sec.
-10. Assessment

-Requires the Comptroller General, within two years of enactment, to submit a report to HSC and HSGAC assessing implementation of the bill and, as practicable, findings on increased sharing at NCCIC and throughout the United States.
+210. Assessment Requires the Comptroller General, within two years of enactment, to submit a report to HSC and HSGAC assessing implementation of the title and, as practicable, findings on increased sharing at NCCIC and throughout the United States.
 Sec.
-11. Consultation

-Requires a report from the U/S-CIP on "the feasibility of a prioritization plan in the event of simultaneous multi-CI incidents.
+211. Consultation Requires a report from the U/S-CIP on "the feasibility of a prioritization plan in the event of simultaneous multi-Cl incidents.

 Sec.
-12. Technical Assistance
+212. Technical Assistance